wangjialin114/VideoEmotion/README.md

 - librosa

   and for other python packages, you can use `pip install package-name ` whenever there comes up a `ImportError`.

+## How to use

+- login in the linux server via ssh

+- change the working directory:  `cd /home/ubuntu/Documents/jialin/src/bilibili`

+- activate the python environment: `source activate tensorflow-gpu`

+- extract the frames : `python extract_fram.py`

+- save the frames to the hdf file: `python frame_to_h5.py`

+- extract the CNN feature(fc7) and save to the hdf file: `python extract_fc7.py`

+- Use the LSTM to classify the video: `python video_clf_lstm.py`

+  And now you can just run the last step :  `python video_clf_lstm.py`, you will see the training accuracy should be 1.00(i.e. 100%), which means overfitting.

+  ***Note:*** when you want to training in a normal mode instead of the overfitting mode, you had better change the "batch generation function" in the train_network function in the file video_clf_lstm.py.

 ## Code Guide